phosfuldev/phos_website/_posts/2024-07-18-my-initial-understanding-of-psych-abolition.md

 tags: [mental health, psych abolition]
 ---

-Just want to share what I have learned so far.
+Just want to quickly share what I have learned so far.

 Lists are non-exhaustive.